felix-hilden/tekore/docs/src/reference/errors.rst

         print(ex.request)
         print(ex.response)

+When refreshing a user token fails because the refresh token has expired or been revoked, for example due to Spotify's six-month refresh token expiration, a :class:`RefreshTokenInvalid` error is raised.
+It is a subclass of :class:`BadRequest`, so it can be caught specifically to trigger a new authorisation, while existing ``except BadRequest`` handlers keep working.

 .. autoclass:: HTTPError
 .. autoclass:: ClientError
 .. autoclass:: ServerError
 .. autoclass:: BadRequest
+.. autoclass:: RefreshTokenInvalid
 .. autoclass:: Unauthorised
    :undoc-members:
 .. autoclass:: Forbidden